"So my boyfriend would tell me not to share with you. BUT I’ve really got into lying at the moment."

 There is something fundamentally silly and naughty about lying in this way.
 It taps into a mischievous side of ourselves that’s not always given space to shine.

-I had assumed that psychotherapists would read something deeper into this behavior.
-But Ali Ross, psychotherapist and spokesperson for the UK Council for Psychotherapy, agrees that there is something fundamentally good to be gained from telling fibs.
+I had assumed that psychotherapists would read something deeper into this behaviour.
+But Ali Ross, psychotherapist and spokesperson for the UK Council for Psychotherapy (UKCP), agrees that there is something fundamentally good to be gained from telling fibs.

 "We take mental health and morality so seriously, and actually sometimes it's really healthy to just play around with your identity," he tells me.
 Ali even says that having this ability to invent stories about yourself can be an asset.
 "There's something to be said for the fact that you've got the artistry to tell a compelling story.
 That's part of your charm and not to be exclusively discredited just because it's not the truth."

-However, he emphasizes that this is only within reason.
-"It becomes problematic if that's your constant way of being and you're telling those stories because, on some level, you don't feel like you're enough in yourself and you have to inflate your personality to be palatable or, worse, lovable," he says.
+However, he emphasises that this is only within reason.
+"It becomes problematic if that's your constant way of being and you're telling those stories because, on some level, you don't feel like you're enough in yourself and you have to inflate your personality to be palatable or, worse, lovable."

 As Holly puts it: "It's just a bit of mischief!"